Dollar rises on hawkish tone from Fed official

 Sterling traded around two-month lows after gyrating in volatile trading after British Prime Minister Boris Johnson told people to work from home whenever possible and ordered bars and restaurants to close early, with the new restrictions possibly lasting six months.

-The euro was down 0.5% against the dollar at $1.1708, after falling below the key $1.17 level, its lowest since late July as well.
+The euro was down 0.5% against the dollar at $1.1708 EUR=EBS, after falling below the key $1.17 level, its lowest since late July as well.

 The dollar also gained against the yen, rising for a second day in a row.
-It was last up 0.285 at 104.93 yen.
+It was last up 0.285 at 104.93 yen JPY=EBS.

 Additional reporting by Gertrude Chavez-Dreyfuss in New York; Editing by Jonathan Oatis, Chris Reese and Paul Simao